wakeflow/how-we-do/docs/developer_bands.md

 - A subject matter expert in at least one programming environment
 - Typically 5-8 years focused on a specific domain in a professional environment
-- As Scrum Master, taking responsibility for making sure our scrum process happens
 - Line managing other team members
 - Managing all client communication on a project
 - Being able to attend sales meetings and bring your technical expertise to the conversation